 Step 2: Add GitLab Repository and Install Package

-3. Now add the GitLab package YUM repository to your system by running a following script.
+3. Now add the GitLab package YUM repository to your system by running the following script.

 $ curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.rpm.sh | sudo bash